rishigb/automateStuff/README.md

 I have been writing code for sometime now, but I haven't been able to really optimize the work, one of the many reasons being that I could not automate basic things,well I never tried, so this is me attempting to do exactly that.

-Inspired by Build-podcast's screencast on bash.
+Inspired by Build-podcast's screencast on bash and [autmate boring stuff](https://automatetheboringstuff.com/).t

 #####What's inside?